 Matterhorn Advice for Climbers

 Some sound Matterhorn advice for anyone thinking of climbing the world’s most iconic summit: The Matterhorn is well known as one of the all time classic Alpine peaks and with good reason.
-It’s perfect pyramidal form dominates the skyline around Zermatt and across the western Alps.
-Couple this with the dramatic story of it’s first ascent, which ended in tragedy and you have all the ingredients for a truly classic climb that’s an essential tick!
+It’s perfect pyramidal form dominates the skyline around Zermatt and across the Western Alps.
+Couple this with the dramatic story of it’s first ascent and you have all the ingredients for a truly classic climb that’s an essential tick!

 This article provides information on the minimum fitness and experience requirements needed to climb the Matterhorn with a Mountain Guide, as well as background info on the route and what to expect each day.
 Hopefully this should help you decide if the trip is suitable for your current mountaineering experience and ability levels.